La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 pluka
 : … is pleasant

-Although _talks_, _is_ etc. are in present tense (we can't always get rid of tense in English words because that's how English works) we must always assume that tense is not implied in the meaning of the defined Lojban words unless the English definition explicitly mentions such tense restrictions.
+Although _talks_, _is_ etc. are in the present tense (we can't always get rid of tense in English words because that's how English works), we must always assume that tense is not implied in the meaning of the defined Lojban words unless the English definition of such words explicitly mentions such tense restrictions.

 ### Modal terms.
 Event contours: «**co'a**», «**ca'o**», «**co'i**»